 Sexual language and imagery are not appropriate for any ISTE event venue, including talks, workshops, social gatherings and within social media channels.
 Sponsors, exhibitors, speakers, media representatives, commentators and activity organizers may not use sexualized language, images, activities or other material, or otherwise create a sexualized environment.

-If you are being harassed, notice that someone else is being harassed or have any other concerns about an individual's conduct, please follow the incident reporting procedures below.
+If you are being harassed, notice that someone else is being harassed or have any other concerns about an individual's conduct, please report the information to an or to the Help Desk.

-Registration and attendance at, or participation in, ISTE event meetings and other activities constitutes an agreement that allows ISTE to use and distribute the registrant's, attendee's and/or participant's image, name or voice in photographs, videos, websites, social media and/or print and digital collateral.
-If you have questions about this policy, please visit the info booth.
+Registration and attendance at, or participation in, ISTE event meetings and other activities constitutes an agreement that allows ISTE to use and distribute the registrant's, attendee's and/or participant's image, name or voice in recordings, photographs, videos, websites, social media and/or print and digital collateral.

 A recent Federal Trade Commission (FTC) ruling requires that anyone who endorses a product through social media or presentations should make their relationship with the brand (“material connection”) obvious.
 A “material connection” to the brand includes a personal, family or employment relationship, or a financial relationship, such as the brand directly paying fees, covering travel or providing free or discounted products or services.